• Skip to main content

 Chicken stock added to a flour mixture to make a sauce in a skillet.

-1. Remove the white sauce from the heat and slowly add the sour cream, and diced tomatoes and green chilies.
+1. Remove the white sauce from the heat and slowly add the sour cream and Rotel.
 Mix well.

 Adding sour cream and Rotel to a white sauce in a skillet.

-1. Pour the sour cream enchilada sauce evenly over the chicken enchiladas and sprinkle the remaining cheese over the top.
+1. Pour the sour cream enchilada sauce evenly over the chicken enchiladas, then sprinkle the remaining cheese on top.
+At this point, the enchiladas will look saucy; that's exactly what you want.

 A baking dish full of chicken tortillas and topped with shredded cheese.